 We feature the top brokers and exchanges that offer the option to buy Stellar Lumens (XLM) with a credit card or debit card.
 For larger sums you can also send a wire transfer.
 We list exchanges and services based on personal experience, and reputation.
 Please view the risks associated with cryptocurrency trading at the bottom of this page.
 Also access our affiliate disclaimer.

-Where to Buy Stellar Lumens (XLM) with a Credit Card
+How to Buy Stellar Lumens (XLM) with a Credit Card or Debit Card

 What are Stellar Lumens (XLM)?